 Chevron flame crested geckos have a V-shaped pattern along their back.

 A perfect chevron pattern is rare and is sought after among many reptile owners.

 When the colors of a flame morph are described, the body and leg color will always come before the flame color.

 Some examples of this include red and yellow, black and cream, and yellow and cream, to name a few.

 Harlequin And Extreme Harlequin

-Harlequin crested geckos come in red and cream, tri-colors, and various shades of vibrant yellow and orange.
+Harlequin crested geckos come in red and cream, tri-colors, and various vibrant yellow and orange shades.

 Extreme harlequins have an even more prominent patterning than regular harlequins, with the light pattern color extending up the sides and sometimes connecting with the pattern along the crestie’s back.

 The extreme harlequin patterning is highly sought after due to the vivid coloring of the crested gecko.

 The dalmatian spot morph is very popular among crested gecko owners.